 No formal business may be transacted while Standing Orders are suspended.

+4.13.5 Any suspension of Standing Orders will promptly be reported to the Audit Committee.

-4.14 Variation and Amendment of Standing Orders
+4.14 Amendment of Standing Orders

-4.14.1 These Standing Orders may be amended only if and to the extent that the Board after consultation with the Council and with the approval of Monitor so decide.
+4.14.1 These Standing Orders may be amended only if and to the extent that the Board after consultation with the Council so decide.
 The Board shall consider a request for amendment of these Standing Orders if:

 a notice of proposal under Standing Order 4.5.2 has been given; and